Overview

 Pathway Privacy Policy are available under separate cover) reasonably designed to

-protect various records of clients.
-Except as otherwise authorized by each client,
+protect various records of Clients.
+Except as otherwise authorized by each Client,

-private information about clients is disclosed only as permitted by applicable law to
+private information about Clients is disclosed only as permitted by applicable law to

 service providers, including accountants, brokers, custodians, transfer agents and